IVIanuu/injekt/README.md

 TODO

 # Distinguish between types
-Sometimes you have multiple instances of the same type Injekt will need help to keep them apart here a are a few strategies:
+Sometimes you have multiple injectables of the same type Injekt will need help to keep them apart here a are a few strategies:

 Type aliases: